 This workshop equipped public servants and managers with the tools needed to be a public entrepreneur in 21st century government, including:

 - How to cut through bureaucracy and solve problems with learning and experimentation

 - How to become less fearful and take “appropriate risks,” combining bold thinking with evidence and experimentation

 - Ways to be an advocate for culture change within your team or department

 - Tips for developing an adaptive approach based on key principles and methods

 Who should register

 This workshop is intended for anyone working in government looking to become more adaptive and dynamic at work and/or advocate for culture change within their team or department, from the most junior to the most senior roles.

-Who you’ll hear from
+Who you heard from

-You’ll hear from Lea Simpson, the co-founder of innovation firm Brink.
+You heard from Lea Simpson, the co-founder of innovation firm Brink.
 Lea is part of LearnAdapt, an advisory group that has been working inside the UK’s Department for International Development to inform how it becomes more adaptive as an organisation.
 Lea is also Innovation Director for The Global EdTech Hub and leads The Frontier Technologies Hub which won the Civil Service Award for Innovation in 2017.